kdszafranski/kdszafranski/README.md

 ### Hello! 👋

-Many of my personal game project repos are private.. hope you understand.
+Some of my personal game project repos are private.. hope you understand.
 If you're interested in them, please email me!

+I've pinned the most current.

 <!--
 **kdszafranski/kdszafranski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.